anushri-sharma/AWS-/Resources.md

 4. Instance types are named based on their instance family and instance size.
 For information about these naming conventions, refer to [Amazon EC2 instance type naming conventions](https://docs.aws.amazon.com/ec2/latest/instancetypes/instance-type-names.html).

-# Module 2 Compute Summary:
+# Module 2 - Compute:

 5. [Compute on AWS](https://aws.amazon.com/products/compute/)
 This resource provides an overview of the different cloud computing services offered by AWS.